apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 Under normal circumstances, the `is_being_synced` attribute should be entirely controlled by Syncer, and users should not modify this attribute manually.

 :::

-### Recommended Configuration Settings

-- `restore_reset_index_id`: If the table to be synced contains an inverted index, this must be set to `false` on the target cluster.
-- `ignore_backup_tmp_partitions`: If the upstream creates temporary partitions, Doris will prohibit performing backups, causing the ccr-syncer synchronization to break.
-This can be avoided by setting `ignore_backup_tmp_partitions=true` in the FE configuration.

 ### Notes